 Some people have said, “Well, yes, but what about the fact that mass shootings by people with serious mental illness represent less than 1% of yearly gun-related homicides?
-What about the fact that the overall contribution of people with serious mental illness to violent crimes is only about 3%, and an even smaller percentage of this contribution involves firearms?
+What about the fact that people with serious mental illness’s overall contribution to violent crimes is only about 3%, and an even smaller percentage of this contribution involves firearms?
 Doesn’t the focus on mental illness here perhaps miss a larger, more obvious public health point while reinforcing stigma, which is, as we know, a barrier to mental health treatment?”
-To which I respond: let’s not have a knee-jerk response by pulling out facts and figures here.
+To which, I respond: let’s not have a knee-jerk response by pulling out facts and figures here.
 Nor let us politicize this by taking, God forbid, any evidence-based action.